toxicoder/inkorporated/config_management.md

 ## Integration with MCP Servers

-The configuration values from `cline_mcp_config.env` are automatically loaded into the environment when the MCP servers are started.
+The configuration values from `.devcontainer/.env` are automatically loaded into the environment when the MCP servers are started.
 The `cline_mcp_settings.json` file references these environment variables through variable substitution (e.g., `${GH_TOKEN}`).
-The devcontainer setup ensures that both `cline_mcp_config.env` and `cline_mcp_settings.json` are properly available within the development environment.
+The devcontainer setup ensures that both `.devcontainer/.env` and `cline_mcp_settings.json` are properly available within the development environment.